daveeS987/hello-world/README.md

 # hello-world
 just another practice repository

 Hi this is Davee.
 I'm new to github.
-Im practing with making and commiting changes.
+Im practicing with making and commiting changes.